rubenaryo/Cumulus/README.md

 1.  **CPU Seeding:** "Seeds" are initialized as world-space coordinates to track cloud position, movement, and formation over time.
 2.  **GPU Shaping:** For each seed, a compute shader generates a base SDF shape using **Inigo Quilez’s** [primitive distance functions](https://iquilezles.org/articles/distfunctions/).
 The base form is a round cone surrounded by "Vesica Segments" (football-like shapes), where orientation, count, and size are driven by noise and the input scale factor.

+## Procedural Cloud Generation

+### Script-Directed Cloud Instantiation
+Cloud placement is procedurally driven by an "SDF Path" system.
+An event system instantiates clouds along guided paths defined by Signed Distance Fields.
+Each cloud instance maintains unique parameters for **density decay** and **detail type**, allowing for art-directable variations within a procedurally generated sky.

+### Novel Cloud Destruction
+The engine supports real-time volumetric destruction.
+Interaction is handled by checking **convex hull collisions** against the cloud's density voxels.
+Those  checks are accelerated via a compute shader.
+Collision data is packed per mesh instance, rather than entity instance, to minimize memory overhead during the physics pass.

 ### Noise Baking Optimization
 <table align="center" width="80%">
   <tr>